 COventure Forward, a program through the University of Colorado Boulder Leeds School of Business, connects entrepreneurs and small businesses with mentors.

 KIVA and Colorado Lending Source are offering 0% interest loans without fees up to $15,000.

 Are you a farmer or rancher whose operation has been directly impacted by the coronavirus pandemic?
 The Coronavirus Food Assistance Program provides direct relief to producers who faced price declines and additional marketing costs due to COVID-19.

 The USDA’s Federal Rural Resource Guide details funding opportunities identified in the CARES Act and other federal resources that can help support rural America.

-A weekly, regional critical update call for business owners every Friday at 2 pm.
+A bi-weekly, regional critical update call for business owners every other Wednesday at 3 pm.

 Resource Guide with loans, list of community banks, and additional COVID-19 resources for Southern Colorado businesses.